MD-Aadil-Shafi/MD-Aadil-Shafi/README.md

 - 🔭 Currently working at Destm Technologies as **Senior Software Engineer**

-- 👨‍💻 All of my deployed projects are available at **portfolio.aadilify.in*
+- 👨‍💻 All of my deployed projects are available at **https://portfolio.aadilify.in*

 - 📫 How to reach me **md.aadil.shafi@gmail.com**